visit-dav/visit/docs/SphynxDocs/MakingItPretty/Annotations.rst

 Setting the X-Axis and Y-Axis properties
 """"""""""""""""""""""""""""""""""""""""

-There are tabs for seperately controlling the properties of the X and Y axes.
+There are tabs for separately controlling the properties of the X and Y axes.
 The tab for setting the X-Axis properties is shown in :numref:`Figure %s <fig-MakingItPretty-Annotation2DAxes>`.